ki-lang/ki/misc/notes.md

 # Ref counting

+UsageLine {
+	Array* previous
+	Chunk* first_move
+	UsageLine* follow_up
+	int moves_max              // max(previous) add new moves to this (+1 and +2 in loops)
+	int moves_min              // lowest(previous)
+	int reads_after_move
+}

 Rules:
 - every declare create a Decl and a UsageLine
-- every assign creates a new UsageLine in the current scope and adds it to scope->usage_lines[decl] (return an array of usage lines for that decl)
--- if the scope already has usage lines, we create a new array
+- every assign creates a new UsageLine in the current scope and saves it in scope->usage_lines[decl] -- if the scope already has a usage line, we replace it
 - at the end of each scope we pass the usage lines to the parent if the scope did not return
-- on a return (including break/continue) we loop over the usage-lines of each decl and make conclusions (usage_line->ownership = true/false)
--- ->ownership = (uses == 1 && max_uses == 1)
-- when a decl is used, we find the first scope that has usage lines for that decl and update that set of lines
-- when updating, if the usage lines are from the current scope, we add +1 to ->uses, if from a parent scope, we do +1 on ->max_uses

-- Decl use means every time we access the variable
--- If the current uses & max uses is 0 and the variable access is not inside a func arg or assign val, we should ignore it
-- When a decl is used as a fcall argument or the value of an assign, we must upref the decl -- It must only upref when it doesnt have ownership, so we use v_upref_multi_use, struct: UpRefMultiUse{ Value*, UsageLines* }
--- This value will only generate upref IR instructions if the usage line says it has ownership

 - if/else:
--- todo: see if we can generate derefs in order to equalize the uses in each if/else scope
+-- clone the current usage line into each scopes, after parsing a scope set follow up as current if it didnt return -- after all if/else scopes have been parsed, we loop over the clones and set the current moves_max to the highest moves_max we find in the sub scopes

 # TODO